Emergency Roof Repair Financial Assistance in Texas (2026 Update)

 Key details:

-• Application path: Accessed through participating local member banks rather than government agencies.
+• Application path: Accessed through participating local member banks rather than government agencies; homeowners cannot receive direct cash back.

 2026 Application Documentation Checklist